jstarllc/JoshCodingChallenge/README.md

 **Please send compiled binaries, the source code, and full instructions to compile and run the source code.**

 ## Error Handling
-Various errors come up with dealing with IoT devices over the network.
-What happens when an HTTP request fails?
-What happens when JSON parsing fails?
-Your application must be appropriately protected and not stop due to any of these errors.
+Various errors come up when dealing with IoT devices over the network.
+Your application must be appropriately protected and not stop due to any such errors.
+* What happens when an HTTP request fails?
+* What happens when JSON parsing fails?

 ## Challenge Steps and Time Breakdown
 1. Read and understand the challenge (in broad strokes)
-1. Download and run the Simulator
+1. [Download](https://github.com/jstarllc/JoshCodingChallenge/releases/latest) and run the Simulator
 1. Search for and choose header-only libraries to use for HTTP, JSON (and optionally command line parsing).
 Examples include:
     * [C++11 header-only HTTP/HTTPS client library](https://github.com/yhirose/cpp-httplib)
     * [JSON for Modern C++](https://github.com/nlohmann/json)